 - She navigates herself into menus she can't get out off anymore.

-- She has has broken buttons because she pushes them so hard.
+- She has broken buttons because she pushes them so hard.

 - She only uses three channels : 1, 3 & 7.

-- When pushing a key for too long, the TV interpretes it as a new key: so 7 becomes 77.
+- When pushing a key for too long, the TV interprets it as a new key: so 7 becomes 77.

 We can do better:

 In an ideal world, the remote would have Bluetooth low energy, so you wouldn't have to point it to the TV at all.
 TV could then also send data back to the remote.
-So your remote would know if your TV is on at the least and what its current state is.
-Is the correct HDMI channel selected and so on.
+So your remote would know if your TV received the commands correctly.

-Your TV would even have a button to sound the remote so that you can easily find it back when you misplaced it.
+Your TV would even have a button to wake-up and make the remote ring so that you can easily find it back when you misplaced it.
 Well, we're not there yet.
 So let's work with what we do have : infrared remote.

 Proposing the following: